cruzzan/blog-project/README.md

 * *Login*:
 * *Profile setup*:

+## Report

+#### Facades
+I really do not like using the facades system that laravel has implemented.
+The fact that they have to be building their own extensions to the testing framework to enable mocking is enough to raise some red flags for me.

+Therefore I am going to be avoiding facades like covid-19.

 ## Additional notes
 This project is based on the Laravel framework and as such is subject to the MIT license.